Dorothynahaabi/Project-C4-Group3/README.md

 ## Head section
 Has some metadata, afew links and the title Of the website
 ## Body Section
-### Tob-bar
+## Tob-bar
-Has the emailt, phone  social media icons and a button
+Has the email, phone  social media icons and a button
  <div id="backdrop" class="backdrop close-backdrop"></div>
     <!-- Top bar -->
     <div class="top-bar center">